-First, we investigate the effect of limiting the search of Macarons using intra-chromosomal distance (D parameter) in terms of redundancy and runtime, and whether Macarons can successfully avoid the selection of highly redundant SNPs (Fig. 1).
-Then, we compare Macarons with other SNP selection methods on a small but comprehensive dataset (AT dataset with 17 flowering time phenotypes) in terms of their predictivity, runtime and redundancy characteristics (Figs 2 and 3; Supplementary Fig. S1) and investigate the trade-off between different assumption models in Macarons (Fig. 4).
-Next, we demonstrate that Macarons can seamlessly scale to large datasets with $\sim 10^7$ variants (in human height dataset).
-Afterwards, we investigate the utility of avoiding redundancy with Macarons over using a fixed threshold based on individual phenotype association scores on two larger datasets (rice700k and human height) based on two different association scores (Fig. 5) and we inspect the characteristics of Macarons by visualizing the correlation structure of the selected SNPs while marking the ones near coding regions (Fig. 6).
-Finally, we benchmark the utility of using Macarons in conjuction with various regression models (Fig. 7).
+First, we investigate the effect of limiting the search of Macarons using intra-chromosomal distance (D parameter) in terms of redundancy and runtime, and whether Macarons can successfully avoid the selection of highly redundant SNPs (Figure 1).
+Then, we compare Macarons with other SNP selection methods on a small but comprehensive dataset (AT dataset with 17 flowering time phenotypes) in terms of their predictivity, runtime and redundancy characteristics (Figures 2-4).
+Next, we demonstrate that Macarons can seamlessly scale to large datasets with with ~107 variants (in human height dataset).
+Afterwards, we investigate the utility of avoiding redundancy with Macarons over using a fixed threshold based on individual phenotype association scores on two larger datasets (rice700k and human height) based on 2 different association scores (Figure 5).
+Finally, we inspect the characteristics of Macarons by visualizing the correlation structure of the selected SNPs while marking the ones near coding regions (Figure 6).